romueller/gefast-qa-evaluation/README.md

 GeFaST implements two groups of quality-aware methods.
 The *quality-weighted* methods involve alignments with quality-weighted cost functions, while the *model-supported* methods are inspired by DADA2's consistency model.
-The clustering quality of GeFaST is compared to DADA2, USEARCH and VSEARCH on two collections of data sets described in [*DADA2: High-resolution sample inference from Illumina amplicon data*](https://doi.org/10.1038/nmeth.3869) (Callahan et al.) and
+The clustering quality and performance of GeFaST is compared to DADA2, USEARCH, VSEARCH, UPARSE and Swarm on two collections of data sets described in
+[*DADA2: High-resolution sample inference from Illumina amplicon data*](https://doi.org/10.1038/nmeth.3869) (Callahan et al.) and
 [*Improved OTU-picking using long-read 16S rRNA gene amplicon sequencing and generic hierarchical clustering*](https://doi.org/10.1186/s40168-015-0105-6) (Franzén et al.).

 ## How to use it

+### Clustering quality

 The evaluation is two-staged.
 First, the different methods and tools were evaluated separately on the two collections of data sets.